I like to think that if I was about to do something stupid on one of my projects, one of my colleagues would speak up and tell me.

-A culture change like this, which is also behavioural, isn’t something that you takes place overnight.
+A culture change like this, which is also behavioral, isn’t something that you takes place overnight.
 It’s also not something that can be put into effect by one person.
 The entire team, form leadership to team members to support staff needs to pull together and recognize the longer-term business benefits of creating diverse teams.
 However, if there is no corporate focus on diversity at the C-suite level you can still take actions yourself.

 For starters, change your own outlook.
 Look for opportunities to get diverse views on your project proposals.
 Invite others to contribute and ask the question, “What have I missed?”
 Be open to a challenge, even if you don’t agree with what is said.
 You never know what the team—collectively—may come up with.